| ISRAEL'SEXPIRED

 football field to four times that area have been flattened to rubble by Israeli munitions

+and bulldozers.
 The Israelis say the demolition was carried out to

 make way for tanks and armored personnel carriers to reach areas of the camp where